jneidel/dotfiles/videos.md

 #### JavaScript

 - Expectation if you're a JS dev compared to more stable languages like java: [How do I increase my value as a programmer on the job market?](https://www.youtube.com/watch?v=G_l0ZZGKrAo)
+- A: How node.js process a lot of requests concurrently: [How, in general, does Node.js handle 10,000 concurrent requests?](https://stackoverflow.com/questions/34855352/how-in-general-does-node-js-handle-10-000-concurrent-requests)

 ## Entertainment